iwaldman/ipfs-image-dapp/design_pattern_decisions.md

 ## Storage Optimization

-Writing to blockchain can be expensive, as data stored forever.
-We must consider smart ways to use memory (eventually, compilation will be better, but for now benefits to planning data structures - and storing min amount in blockchain).
+Writing to blockchain can be expensive, as data is stored forever.
+We must consider smart ways to use memory while storing minimum amount in blockchain.

 IPFS is perfect for storing large amounts of data.
 We only need to place the immutable, permanent IPFS links into a blockchain transaction.
 Doing so, we timestamp and secure the content, without having to put the data on the chain itself.

 Awesome, right?

 ## Circuit Breaker